Colorful Flames Science

 Creating a White Flame with Magnesium Sulfate

 Burning different chemicals can change the color of the fire, mainly metallic salts.
 Epsom salt is composed of magnesium sulfate.
 It is made of a metal and a nonmetal.
 The metal magnesium makes the colored flame.
-Magnesium increases the temperature causing a white flame.
+Magnesium increases the temperature, causing a white flame.
 You may even see a bright blue flame at the bottom and some orange near the top.
 This is a very hot flame, so be careful.
 The flame may appear invisible under normal light.
 Darken the room if it is not visible.
-Metallic salts are used to make different fireworks.
+Metallic salts are used to make various types of fireworks.
 Magnesium sulfate is used to make bright white fireworks.
 Never randomly test chemicals to see what will happen.

 Directions